abishop17/hitting_top_notes_fragrances/README.md

 ## Modeling and Results

-* The features I used consisted of the full set of top, middle and base notes.
-One reason I trained on all the notes was for demo purposes: I wanted to be able to predict the average rating with a complete set of notes, one from each of the three categories.
-However, given the class imbalance between top notes on the one hand and middle and base notes on the other, it would be worth it to use only the top notes as a feature set for modeling.
+* The features I used consisted of only the top notes.

-* I chose to work with logistic regression with and without Principal Component Analysis (PCA) and Random Forest because I prioritized interpretability of results.
+* I chose to work with logistic regression with and without Principal Component Analysis (PCA) because I prioritized interpretability of results.
 With logistic regression, the ridge regularization selected (after GridSearch) took care of the correlation among features.

-With Random Forest, I hoped to reduce variance and decorrelate the notes features.
+* The clustering models were an unsupervised modeling choice that stopped short when I discovered the low silhouette scores (KMeans had the higher score of -0.2).

 * Logistic regression used in a pipeline along with PCA, performed very poorly, with an accuracy score of 56.4% on test data (just a hair's width of improvement over the baseline).
-On this model, the feature set was reduced by PCA to just 80 out of the dummified 6k columns.
+On this model, the feature set was reduced by PCA to just 40 out of the dummified 3k columns.

-* The best performing model, Random Forest (with GridSearchCV in a pipeline), still didn't perform well, with an accuracy score on test data of 60%.
-It overfit to the training data a lot (score on train data was 92%).
-I still used train data for purposes of inference (see below).

 ## Conclusions

-**Holding all else constant, the `woody` note category is a .06 times evidence that we can predict ratings classes accurately using a Random Forest model.**
+**Holding all else constant, the `almond` top note is a .75 times evidence that we can predict ratings classes accurately using a logistic regression model.**

 The raw fragrance note data (dummified notes with prefixes and ungrouped into informative categories) are a weak predictor of customer ratings.
 See the "Next steps" section below for ways I plan to address this.